gpoore/codebraid-preview-vscode/README.md

 The HTML preview is displayed using a webview.
-These settings determine which local and remote resources, such as images and scripts, can be loaded by the webview.
+These settings determine which local and remote resources, such as images and scripts, can be loaded by the webview.  **These settings only determine the resources that the webview can load.
+They do not affect the resources that Pandoc can access or determine which resources Pandoc can embed in the HTML preview document (see note below).**

 By default, all remote resources are disabled.
 By default, local resources can only be loaded from the current workspace folders and the document directory.
 Additional local locations can be added via `security.extraLocalResourceRoots`.
 All types of local resources are